DavidWaumsley/NoScriptShow/content/blog/2025/build6.md

 ## Show notes

 As WordPress user we know how to build dynamic sites.
 We know next to nothing about Static Site Generators and the Jamstack.
-Here we rebuild a HTML site with 11ty (Eleventy).
+Here we rebuild a HTML site with Eleventy (11ty).
 We also look at adding a CMS.

 ## Things we cover

-- What we need to run 11ty (Node, Git and free hosting).
+- What we need to run Eleventy (Node, Git and free hosting).
-- Starting 11ty from scratch (installing 11ty).
+- Starting Eleventy from scratch (installing 11ty).
 - Creating our first page.
 Converting Markdown to HTML.
 - Creating a header and footer template for our site.
 - Introducing Front Matter (like WordPress custom fields).